Asparagus – Best green vegetable full of antioxidantsReading time: 10 min

 Chronic inflammation, aging, and several diseases, including cancer, are influenced by oxidative stress.

-As with other green vegetables, asparagus is high in antioxidants.
 But not just antioxidants; it’s packed with flavonoids and polyphenols, including vitamins E, C, and glutathione.

 The flavonoids quercetin, isorhamnetin, and kaempferol are also remarkably abundant in asparagus.
-These compounds help lower blood pressure and have anti-inflammatory, antiviral, and anticancer properties.

 Eating vegetables like asparagus and broccoli can provide our bodies with various antioxidants.
-Mangoes and kiwis are also high in antioxidants.

 Including these foods in our diet will help us maintain excellent health.